leeallennyc/visualizedata-ml/ML_assignment_3/option_2/README.md

 ### Process

-* Included is a Pdf to illustrate my process.
+* Included is a Pdf to illustrate my process in the "process" folder